Frequently Asked Questions

 Whom and how does ICS serve?

-In 2014, we provided over 73,489 individual services to 36,516 people!
-More than 98% of all of ICS clients fit under the federal poverty guidelines.
+In 2017, we served 40,965 people!
+The majority of ICS clients fit under the federal poverty guidelines.
 Affordable housing, low-paying wages of the working-poor families, limited public transportation, lack of medical insurance and increasing medical costs are issues affecting our recipients.

 ICS Senior Programs